 10 Types of Painting That Define Indian Artistry: A Comprehensive Guide

-India is known for its rich culture and it is beautifully showcased through its vibrant and captivating folk art and craft.
+India is known for its rich culture, beautifully showcased through its vibrant and captivating folk art and craft.
 Across different regions, you'll find a myriad of painting styles, each telling stories of beliefs, traditions, and customs passed down through generations.
-In this blog let us explore the different types of painting in India.
+In this blog, let us explore the different types of painting in India.

 Madhubani Paintings

-Madhubani which initially started as a wall art in the Mithila region of Bihar is considered one of the most cherished Indian painting styles.
+Madhubani, which initially started as wall art in the Mithila region of Bihar, is considered one of the most cherished Indian painting styles.
 Its hallmark features include striking geometric patterns, symbolic imagery, and depictions from mythology.
 What sets Madhubani apart is the harmonious blend of vibrant colours with uncomplicated designs.
 Within this style, there are five distinct variations: Bharni, Katchni, Tantrik, Godna, and Kohbar, each adding its flair to this illustrious art form.
+If you're looking to start or expand your personal art collection, a Madhubani painting could be a beautiful addition.

 Warli Paintings

-Warli paintings are an ancient Indian painting styles which has been passed down through a 2500-year-old tradition.
+Warli paintings are an ancient Indian painting style that has been passed down through a 2500-year-old tradition.
 This painting style originated in the Thane and Nasik regions of Maharashtra and is intertwined with the natural environment and social customs of the tribe.
 With its linear style and monochromatic tones, Warli's art evokes the spirit of ancient cave paintings, showcasing a timeless connection to human expression and tradition.
+These paintings are often featured in online art galleries, making them accessible to art lovers worldwide.

 Kalighat painting